gorco/Conectado-CyberbullyingGame/Assets/Tracker/csharp-tracker/README.md

 ```

-Note that in order to track other type of user interactions it is required to perform a previous analysis to identify the most suitable game objects ([Completable](https://github.com/e-ucm/csharp-tracker/blob/master/Interfaces/CompletableTracker.cs), [Accessible](https://github.com/e-ucm/csharp-tracker/blob/master/Interfaces/AccessibleTracker.cs), [Alternative](https://github.com/e-ucm/csharp-tracker/blob/master/Interfaces/AlternativeTracker.cs), [GameObject](https://github.com/e-ucm/csharp-tracker/blob/master/Interfaces/GameObjectTracker.cs)) for the given case.
-For instance, in order to track conversations [Alternative](https://github.com/e-ucm/csharp-tracker/blob/master/Interfaces/AlternativeTracker.cs) is the best choice
+Note that in order to track other type of user interactions it is required to perform a previous analysis to identify the most suitable game objects ([Completable](https://github.com/e-ucm/csharp-tracker/blob/master/TrackerAsset/Interfaces/CompletableTracker.cs), [Accessible](https://github.com/e-ucm/csharp-tracker/blob/master/TrackerAsset/Interfaces/AccessibleTracker.cs), [Alternative](https://github.com/e-ucm/csharp-tracker/blob/master/TrackerAsset/Interfaces/AlternativeTracker.cs), [GameObject](https://github.com/e-ucm/csharp-tracker/blob/master/TrackerAsset/Interfaces/GameObjectTracker.cs)) for the given case.
+For instance, in order to track conversations [alternatives](https://github.com/e-ucm/csharp-tracker/blob/master/TrackerAsset/Interfaces/AlternativeTracker.cs) are the best choice.

 ### Tracker and Collector Flow
 If the storage type is `net`, the tracker will try to connect to a `Collector` [endpoint](https://github.com/e-ucm/rage-analytics/wiki/Back-end-collector), exposed by the [rage-analytics Backend](https://github.com/e-ucm/rage-analytics-backend).

-More information about the tracker can be found in the [official documentation of rage-analytics] (https://github.com/e-ucm/rage-analytics/wiki/Tracker).
+More information about the tracker can be found in the [official documentation of rage-analytics](https://github.com/e-ucm/rage-analytics/wiki/Tracker).